ProjectLlama/android_packages_apps_Pinata/README.md

-Project Llama Pinata
+Project Llama Piñata
 ===========

-Pinata is an open-source music player based on the popular Vanilla music player.
+Piñata is an open-source music player based on the popular Vanilla music player.
 WIP :)